Vennverse/autojobr-main/MARKETING_MATERIAL.md

 ## Feature Highlight Posts (Individual Posts)

-### Post 1: LinkedIn Extension Magic
+### Post 1: Multi-Board Application Automation
-⚡ Tired of manually filling out LinkedIn job applications?
+⚡ Tired of manually filling out job applications on LinkedIn, Indeed, Glassdoor, and every other job board?

 We built something special - the AutoJobR Chrome extension:

-✅ Apply to LinkedIn jobs in seconds, not minutes
-✅ Intelligent pacing prevents detection and account restrictions ✅ Maintain a natural activity pattern while applying at scale ✅ One extension, unlimited applications
-✅ Your applications stay under the radar
+✅ Apply across 50+ job boards in seconds, not minutes ✅ Intelligent pacing prevents detection and account restrictions ✅ Maintain a natural activity pattern while applying at scale ✅ One extension, unlimited applications across all platforms ✅ Your applications stay under the radar

 The difference?
 You submit 50 applications in the time it used to take you to do 5.
 No account warnings.
 No red flags.